thanniti/Fractals/index.md

 ### Workflow

 Manim scene workflow
-1.Introduction
+1. Introduction
   -Scene1
    -Creature ask "There are many type of fractals" -Show different variable of fractals
    -Focus on Sierpinski triagle , Van koch curve -Scene2
-  -Creature talk "There are many property of these fractals but, the one that we gonna discuss in this video is the moment of inertia" -Show fractals spin around axes
+   -Creature talk "There are many property of these fractals
+    but, the one that we gonna discuss in this video is the moment of inertia" -Show fractals spin around axes
   -Scene3
    -fill screen with fractal spin in scene2
    -Creature ask "but what is moment of inertia" -Change fractal spinning in to disk
    -Creature disappear
    -Write def of moment of inertia
    -Write formula